Shokunin kamado grill

 Two full inches of insulation between two layers of stainless steel.

 Heavy insulation makes the Shokunin wildly efficient—twelve pounds of charcoal can maintain 225° for 65 hours.
-And the exterior stays cool to the touch.
+And still the grill's exterior stays cool to the touch.

-With your food on the top level, you can build your fire at three different levels below—depending which position you choose, this can be a smoker for barbecue, an oven for roasting, or a grill to sear steak.
-The Shokunin encourages endless experimentation.
+With your food on the top level, you can build your fire at three different levels below—depending which position you choose, the Shokunin Kamado Grill can be a smoker for barbecue, an oven for roasting, or a grill to sear steak.
+Our Shokunin encourages endless experimentation.

 Rigorous testing.
 Harsh environments.
 Everything we build—grills, cabinetry, everything—is made for the long run using 304 grade stainless steel.
-And if you live near saltwater, you can request marine-grade stainless steel.
+And if you live near saltwater, you can have your Shokunin Kamado Grill built with marine-grade stainless steel.